DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Case_Study/Day_1_AcadDataCuration_CaseStudy.md

 For each institution answer the following questions:

-- Where are the research data services located (i.e. IT department, University Library, collaboration between different units, etc.)
+- Where are the research data services located (i.e. IT department, University Library, collaboration between different units, etc.)?
 - When did research data services begin at this institution?
 What was the motivation?
 - What types of services are offered, by whom and for whom?
 - What is the cost recovery / charge for these services?
 Are they offered free?
 - What IR options are available for archiving data?
-What software / systems do these
+What software / repository systems do these institutions use?

 ## Works cited